kdr/ai4games/typetyperevolution/README.md

 - Combo system for consecutive successful hits
 - Difficulty increases over time
 - Visual feedback for key presses and timing accuracy
+- Background music and sound effects for enhanced gaming experience
+- Mute controls for sound adjustment

 ## 🛠 Technologies Used